BERNARD JANSON - PALETTE KNIFE PAINTING

 The exclusive use of palette knife is relatively recent and less widely than brush.
-At the begining palette knife was mainly used to mix colours on palettes.
+The origins of palette knife probably back from the eighteenth century.
+At this time it was mainly used to mix colours on palettes.
+The impressionists painters began to use it together with the brushes.
 Learning to paint canvas with palette knife takes longer time than brush and is more difficult.

 With this technique, oil paint becomes thick substance.
 The artist painter must have a more synthetic vision of its artwork, and he has to suggest what he paints rather than to show accuractly what he sees.

 Parameters that are into play, in my view, for a good use of palette knives.